NCSU-App-Development-Club/ncsuguessr-backend/README.md

 ## Local development

 1. Ensure that you have the [Prettier extension for vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed.
-This will automatically format your code whenver you save a file.
+This will automatically format your code whenever you save a file.
-2. Make sure your `node` version is correct by running `nvm use` from the root of this repository (same level as this README).
+2. Make sure your `node` version is correct by running `nvm install` and `nvm use` from the root of this repository (same level as this README).
 If you do not have `nvm` installed, see the below section on `nvm`
 3. Install necessary dependencies using `npm install`
 4. Start Docker Desktop (must be running to use the docker CLI commands)
-5. Start a local instances of Postgres and LocalStack bu running the following command: `docker compose up`
+5. Start local instances of Postgres and LocalStack by running the following command: `docker compose up`
 6. Set necessary environment variables (see config section)
 7. Run `npm run dev`, which will start the server with hot reloading